galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 powdered sample.

-In a powdered sample, each fragment is treated as being randomly orientated such that it is equivalent an average over all possible rotations of a crystalline sample.
+In a powdered sample, each fragment is treated as being randomly orientated such that it is equivalent to an average over all possible rotations of a crystalline sample.
 In simulation, there are multiple ways of achieving this average supported by MuSpinSim.
 Regardless, each orientation will have its own contribution to the "powder" average, and we should expect to see this reflected